Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Introduction

-This paper proposes an approach that revolutionizes the level of control over the interaction leading to Rydberg {\it discrete-time quantum walk} in multi-dimensions.
-Benefitting from the long-range Rydberg interaction, the scheme features QW implementation on topologically ordered (e.g. torus) periodic boundary conditions.
-Limited Rydberg population in this proposal would be a big step towards scalable quantum simulators.
-While using global lasers to switch among multiple coupling tessellations, adding local external fields provide an extra degree of control for engineering space-dependent coupling properties.
-Valuable features that are not realized in other neutral atom QW schemes, and which open a wide range of applications.
-As an example, the implementation of different classes of Floquet topological insulators with Rydberg model will be overviewed.
+This paper proposes a new approach that improves the level of control over the interaction connectivities in the lattice, leading to Rydberg DTQW in multi-dimensions.
+The exchange interaction between the quantum walker i.e. $nP$ Rydberg-excited atom and the auxiliary $nS$ Rydberg excitation at a neighboring site would delocalize the walker.
+The site selective excitation/de-excitation of auxiliary $nS$ state in each step, relies on the distance-dependent interaction induced level-shift and energy selection of the exciting laser.
+The anisotropic dipolar interaction over a tweezer array of dimers, breaks the energy symmetry of the sites around the walker.
+This would insure the global laser to exclusively get in-resonance, excite $nS$, and perform quantum walk at the targeted site.
+Benefitting from the long-range Rydberg interaction, the scheme features QW implementation on topologically ordered periodic boundary conditions.
+Limiting the Rydberg population below two atoms in this proposal promises scalable quantum simulation in atomic systems.
+As an example, the simulation of different classes of Floquet topological insulators with Rydberg model will be overviewed.

-Topological insulators are a new class of quantum materials that are insulating in the bulk but exhibiting robust topologically protected current-carrying edge states.
-Topological insulator materials are challenging to synthesize, and limited in topological phases accessible with solid-state materials \cite{And13}.
+Topological insulators are a new class of quantum materials that insulate in the bulk but exhibit robust topologically protected current-carrying edge states.
+These materials are challenging to synthesize, and limited in topological phases accessible with solid-state materials \cite{And13}.
 This has motivated the search for topological phases on the systems that simulate the same principles underlying topological insulators.
-Discrete-time quantum walks (DTQWs) have been proposed for making Floquet topological insulators.
+DTQWs have been proposed for making Floquet topological insulators.
 This periodically driven system simulates an effective (Floquet) Hamiltonian that is topologically nontrivial \cite{Cay13}.
-This system replicates the effective Hamiltonians from all universality classes of 1- to 3-D topological insulators \cite{Kit09,Kit10,Pan20}.
+This system replicates the effective Hamiltonians from all universal classes of 1- to 3-D topological insulators \cite{Kit09,Kit10,Pan20}.
 Interestingly, topological properties of Floquet topological insulators could be controlled via an external periodic drive rather than an external magnetic field.